andyatkinson/jquery-tweets/README.markdown

 jquery-tweets
 ===
-`jquery-tweets` is an jQuery plugin that displays tweets for a given user on a website.
-URLs and usernames are auto-linked.
-Relative timestamps are displayed by default.
-The number of tweets displayed is configurable.
-Tweets are displayed as a list by default or can be cycled one at a time in a news ticker style (with a crossfade animation).
+`jquery-tweets` displays tweets for a user with a public twitter account.
+No server code is necessary.
+Test coverage covers much of the code in this plugin.

 Install
 ===
-  1. Download `jquery.tweets.js`
-  2. Include the JavaScript file somewhere `<script type="text/javascript" src="/path/to/jquery.tweets.js"></script>`.
-Ensure `jquery.js` is included before `jquery.tweets.js`.

-Usage
-===
+  1. Download the `jquery.tweets.js` file and include it on your page.
+The rest of the files are only needed if you want to test the plugin.
+The jQuery framework must already be available on the page.
-  1. After the document is ready, select an element and call the `tweets()` function.
-Add your username.
+  2. After the document is ready, select an element and call the `tweets()` function.

     $(function() {
       $('#tweets').tweets({username: 'webandy'});
     });

-  2. That's it!
+  That's it!
 To use other options include them in the options hash.
-Example options shown below.
+Example options are displayed below.

-    $('#tweets').tweets({username: 'biz', count: 10, cycle: true, relativeTime: false, includeHeader: false});
+    $('#tweets').tweets({username: 'biz', count: 10, cycle: true});

-Options
+CSS
 ===
-By default 5 tweets are displayed as list items without cycling, times are relative to the current time, and with a header that says "follow this user on twitter" (this can be disabled).
-Tweet times are displayed MM/DD/YYYY format or relative to now e.g. "About a minute ago".

-Style
-===
-Style is up to you.
-A div with the id of "tweets" can be used to scope CSS selectors to the p and li elements inside it.
+CSS is up to the user.
 Check the examples below to see various ways the tweets are styled to fit the website design.

-Where is this used?
+Examples
 ===
 This script is used on the following websites.
 The usages are each styled individually.

  1. [americas.org](http://americas.org) (originally developed for this site)
  2. [my.trms.com](http://my.trms.com) (customer support website for Tightrope Media Systems)
  3. [trainbrainapp.com](http://trainbrainapp.com) (iPhone app website)

+Testing
+===
+The QUnit framework is used to write unit tests against the object that represents the plugin.
+Additionally, example usages of the plugin are included on the `index.html` page.
+Load the `index.html` page in your browser to run the unit tests, and see example plugin usage.
+View the page source to see the markup and script code for each usage.

 MIT License
 ===